maybe it's time to de-poll

 Me: 'I'm a patriot, and law and order are my paramount concerns.' (simultaneously and impressively burns down someone's house while shitting on an American flag)My victims: 'He's such a patriot, and his respect for law and order is truly admirable.'Me: 'PS, I can't believe the Democrats just burned down your house.
 Sad!'

-― Encyclopedia Beige and the Case of the Bland Sandwich (Old Lunch), Thursday, 21 December 2017 15:47 (five months ago) Permalink
+― Encyclopedia Beige and the Case of the Bland Sandwich (Old Lunch), Thursday, 21 December 2017 15:47 (seven months ago) Permalink

 a GOParable: FBI agent preter strzok reacting to the trump campaign lying about russian contacts they were warned to avoid is the real villainy here

 ― reggie (qualmsley), Thursday, 21 December 2017 16:11 (ten months ago) Permalink

 I know modern conservatives have no politics outside of resentment but it’s still been pretty wild watching the “blue lives matter” crowd call for the disbanding and prosecution of the entire FBI— KT NELSON (@KrangTNelson) December 14, 2017